-The Business Major prepares you for general leadership and management skills to pursue careers in private business, nonprofits, or ministries (Dept of Labor Standard Occupational Classification - 11-0000 and 13-0000)
+The Business Major prepares you for general leadership and management positions in private business, nonprofit organizations, government, or ministries.
 The major emphasizes entrepreneurship as you learn how to transform a good idea into a successful product or service.
 In addition, you learn effective approaches to management decision-making, including leadership principles.
+While most students will never open a business, the skills are transferable to nearly every occupation where you may manage people, processes, and projects.